Difference between Torque and Horsepower

 A socket and wrench are used to turn the screw.
 (Photograph below).

-In the photograph below, force is applied to the handle of the wrench (blue arrow).
+In the photograph below, force is applied to the handle of the wrench (yellow arrow).
 That force is converted to torque (turning force) at the screw (red arrow).

 (This is a strong woman)